GITMCode/GITM/README.md

 ```

 > This can be called from `run/` and will postprocess the files in UA/output.
-> It also has functionality to copy files to a remote location, monitor the
+> It has functionality to copy files to a remote location, monitor the
 > output folder throughout a run, and more.
 Run `./post_process.py --help` to
 > see available options.

+> The legacy postprocessors are still available, but are not built by default.
+To build
+> PostProcess.exe, run `make POST` and the csh script can be found at `src/pGITM`.

 9\.
 Go into the output directory: